jStimpert0430/moaiBox/README.md

 3. Open Arduino IDE, click sketch, click include library, add ZIP library, and point to the zip downloaded from MiguelBalboa's repository.
 4. Open sketch_feb28b.ino and flash to Arduino Uno
 5. Open Visual Studio project and either play or compile
+6. OPTIONAL--3D print device case with included cura files(Small version is arduino nano, big version is for an uno)

+![Case Design] (caseSteps.png)

 Program is open, connected, and ready to read cards!